Litigation & Disputes France 2025 | Courts, Arbitration, Mediation | BleuLex Law

 Civil Court Procedure

-Summons by bailiff or joint petition.
-Registration on court roll.
+1. Introduction of proceedings - Summons by bailiff (huissier).
+Case registered on court roll.

-Oral pleadings by lawyers.
+4. Pleadings hearing - Oral arguments by lawyers.
 Judge may ask questions.

-Deliberation then judgment pronouncement (1-3 months).
-Notification to parties.
+5. Judgment - Deliberation then delivery (1-3 months).
+Service on parties.

-Appeal (30 days), opposition, cassation appeal.
+6. Remedies - Appeal (1 month), cassation appeal.
 Judgment enforcement.

 Debt Recovery